JasonDGian/GitHub/README.md

 ## The .git/ directory.
 This directory contains the files that are used to track and keep record of your repository. **Deleting this directory will efectively destroy the repository status.**

+## Upstream reference.
+The **upstream flow** or **upstream reference** is the link that connects your local repository on your machine with the remote repository on GitHub.
+This connection ensures that changes in your local repository can be pushed to the remote repository.
+Without this link, Git would have no way to transmit your local changes to the remote repository, as it wouldn't know where to send them.

+To set an upstream flow use command:
+`git branch --set-upstream <remote-repository>`